betterscientificsoftware/bssw.io/StyleGuide.md

 #### Prerequisites: Specify files for any assumed knowledge on the BSSW site (usually Level 0 and Level1 BSSW docs)
 - prerequisites: filename1.md, filename2.md, etc.

-#### Aggregate:
-- Optional info for aggregating content to define a more complex resource
+#### Aggregate: Optional info for aggregating content to define a more complex resource
-- Aggregate: Base: filename
-- Aggregate: Section 1
-- Aggregate: Section 2
+ - Aggregate: base
+   - The "base" designation of an aggregate resource indicates that content and metadata will be included from subresource files, as specified in a bulletted list of subresources.
+See the file [CuratedContent/ResourceTemplate.AggregateBase.md](ResourceTemplate.AggregateBase.md) for an example "base" file that demonstrates how to specify subresources.

-- Aggregate: Section 3
+ - Aggregate: subresource
-- etc.
+   - The "subresource" designation of an aggregate resource indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
+We expect this to be the most common usage.
+However, omitting this subresource designation will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.